Rexe0/BetterSurvival/README.md

 - 1 Resonant Ingot can be crafted using 2 Platinum Ingots and 2 Echo Shards
 - Regular bait can be obtained by smelting rotten flesh in a furnace.
 Using it will half the time it takes to catch a fish.
 - Magnet bait can be obtain my surrounding a copper ingot with iron nuggets and it increases the chance to catch treasure
-- There are 3 types of tackle that can be obtained from Desert Temples, Shipwrecks and Mineshaft chests
+- There are 4 types of tackle that can be obtained from Desert Temples, Shipwrecks, Mineshaft chests and Fisherman Villagers
 - Rain increases the rate at which fish can be caught
 - Different types of fish can now be caught depending on the season, time of day and biome
 - Rarer fish are typically heavier and must be caught through a minigame where you keep the fish inside the green area